House censures Rep. Gosar for violent video in rare rebuke

 Ocasio-Cortez, D-N.Y., whose receipt of repeated death threats has required her to spend thousands on security, said Gosar has not apologized to her.
 She singled out McCarthy for not condemning Gosar.

 “What is so hard about saying this is wrong?”
-Ocasio-Cortez said on the House floor Wednesday.
+Ocasio-Cortez said.
 “This is not about me.
 This is not about Representative Gosar.
 But this is about what we are willing to accept.”

-Rep. Adam Kinzinger, R-Ill., was one of the few Republicans saying he would vote to censure Gosar.

-“We have to hold Members accountable who incite or glorify violence, who spread and perpetuate dangerous conspiracies.
-The failure to do so will take us one step closer to this fantasized violence becoming real," Kinzinger tweeted.

 This is not the first brush with controversy for Gosar, who was first elected in 2010's tea party wave.
 He has been repeatedly criticized by his own siblings, six of whom appeared in campaign ads supporting his Democratic opponent in 2018.

 Earlier this year Gosar looked to form an America First Caucus with other hardline Republican House members that aimed to promote "Anglo-Saxon political traditions" while warning that mass immigration was putting the "unique identity" of the U.S. at risk.
-He's made appearances at fringe right-wing events, including a 2018 rally in London for a jailed British activist who repeatedly spread anti-Muslim views and a gathering in Florida last February hosted by Nick Fuentes, an internet personality who has promoted white supremacist beliefs.
+He's made appearances at fringe right-wing events, including a gathering in Florida last February hosted by Nick Fuentes, an internet personality who has promoted white supremacist beliefs.

 He has also portrayed a woman shot by Capitol police during the attack on the Capitol as a martyr, claiming she was “executed.”
 And he falsely suggested that a 2017 white supremacist rally in Charlottesville, Virginia, was instigated by “the left” and backed by billionaire George Soros, a major funder of liberal causes who has become the focus of anti-Semitic conspiracy theories.